savoirfairelinux/building-inclusive-open-source-software/docs/index.md

         <br>
         <small>Click the image to view and zoom in full size.</small>
     </div>

-    Please note that the navigation instructions are only *recommendations*.
-While they represent our pedagogic intentions, feel free to navigate it however suits you.

     ## Resources
     [The editable file of how to navigate this training](resources/navigateThroughTheTrainingV2.crswap)